tensorflow/docs/site/en/api_docs/python/tf/train/experimental/LossScale.md

 #### Args:

-* <b>`grads`</b>: A list of unscaled gradients, each which is the gradient of the loss with respect to a weight.
+* <b>`grads`</b>: A nested structure of unscaled gradients, each which is the gradient of the loss with respect to a weight.
 The gradients should have already been divided by the loss scale being before passed to this function.
 'None' gradients are accepted, and are ignored.

 #### Returns: